 Only in Washington County

 If you’re not so much of a history buff, you can still enjoy some unique historical structures in passing.
-There are four incredible covered bridges in Washington County, some dating as far back as the mid-1800s!
+There are four incredible covered bridges in Washington County, including one that has been converted into a museum!
+The Shushan Covered Bridge Museum is open Memorial Day to Columbus Day from 1 to 4 PM so be sure to plan accordingly if you want visit!

-For a nod to a different time in the past, don’t miss MacDaddy’s Car Hop & Diner in Granville for great burgers, ice cream, and more.
-Enjoy the 1950’s Americana vibes on their large outdoor deck, inside the diner, or to-go!
+For a nod to a different time in the past, don’t miss Scarlotta’s Car Hop in Granville for great food, ice cream, and more.
+Enjoy the classic vibes on their large outdoor deck or inside the diner.
+This local favorite is open under new owners, staying true to their family roots: Scarlotta’s Car Hop is owned by the granddaughter and great-granddaughter of the original, namesake owners!

 There’s no shortage of incredible food near Saratoga Springs, but another spot you won’t find anywhere else is King’s Donut Cart in Cambridge.
 Open only on Sunday mornings, locals and visitors flock to the roadside cart for freshly baked pastries, desserts, and more.
 Be sure to get there early: favorites go fast!